How UNH (UnitedHealth Group) Makes Money in 2025: A Deep-Dive With Income Statement

 Gross Profit and Margins

-- Most costs come from medical claims, pharmacy benefits, and direct service delivery expenses.
+• Most costs come from medical claims, pharmacy benefit expenses, and provider payments.

 Operating Income and Expenses